-Dietary supplements that contain ephedra have been banned in the United States since 2004, they were mostly used for improving breathing and for weight loss.
+Dietary supplements that contain ephedra have been banned in the United States since 2004.
+IN the past they were mostly used for improving breathing and for weight loss.
 Ephedra, also called Ma huang, is a plant or herb that contains the ephedrine alkaloid.
 Ephedra alkaloid has generally been marketed as an ingredient in dietary supplements.
 FDA has long regarded ephedra alkaloids as potential health hazards.
 High doses of ephedra alkaloids can lead to heart palpitations, tremors and insomnia.

 Additional alkaloids and research studies

 Berberine is found in barberry with a history of medicinal use in both Ayurvedic and Chinese herbalism.
 Berberine is also found in goldenseal herb.